 This course is required for the student nurse who has experienced a semester of absence from the RCSJ nursing curriculum.
 Emphasis is placed on refreshing knowledge and skills to facilitate success in the classroom and clinical components of future nursing (NURS) courses.
-All activities will take place on the College campus.
+All activities will Prerequisite: place on the College campus.
+Completion of at least one semester of nursing education or permission of the Dean of Nursing and Health Professions required.